How to Adjust Levels in Photoshop

 If you’re new to using the Photoshop Levels adjustment, this can be a little confusing.
 Do persevere though because it’s worth the effort.
 To help understand what’s happening, I’ve produced the following video covering Photoshop and a couple of other photo editors.

 You can also watch this video on my YouTube channel.
 I publish a new video every week, often based on subscribers’ requests and feedback.
 Subscribe to my YouTube channel now and be sure not to miss future videos.

 The fastest way to learn Adobe Photoshop CC.

 30 day, no questions money back guarantee

-This tutorial is one in a series of video tutorials explaining common editing tools that are found in different photo editors.
-If you would liked this tutorial, you might also like the next in the series that explains how the curves tool works.
+This tutorial is one in a series of video tutorials explaining tools that you will find in different photo editors.
+If you would like this tutorial, you might also like the next in the series that explains how the curves tool works.

 FREE Book Offer

 Get your FREE copy of "6 Steps to Shooting Brilliant Landscape Photography" by subscribing to my monthly newsletter.

 Follow the advice in this deceptively simple book to significantly improve your landscape photography.
 Organised into 6 simple lessons, this valuable and detailed guide provides information that’s often overlooked.
 In fact, lesson 3 is so obvious that most photographers ignore it completely.